Florida Attorney General Opinions

 When a Florida county runs a self-insured health plan, what does 'premium cost' mean for retirees who continue coverage under section 112.0801?

-It means the actuarially determined total cost of coverage (employer contribution plus employee/retiree contribution combined), not just the employee's share.
-The Florida AG concluded in 2018 that for…
+It means the actuarially determined total cost of coverage (employer plus employee/retiree contribution combined), not just the employee share.
+Retirees and active employees in the same tier share tha…

 Can a Florida city that adopted its local business tax before 1995 reclassify or restructure that tax today, given the statutory windows in section 205.0535?